Creative Startups Creative Technology Accelerator

 What are the classes about?

 The Creative Startups curriculum was built from scratch by creative entrepreneurs - for creative entrepreneurs.
 Working with Stanford faculty we have created an awesome, robust, and effective learning journey for creative founders.
 Topics include customer discovery, business model development, branding, cash flow analysis, financing new ventures, legal topics, and more.
-Classes meet twice times weekly with and additional peer-to-peer meeting each week - yep, it’s intense!
+Classes meet weekly with and additional peer-to-peer meeting each week - yep, it’s intense!

 What should I expect for time commitment if accepted into the accelerator?